Dr. Jennifer Ketzis

 Ross Vet’s Institutional Animal Care and Use Committee (IACUC) serves as a resource for investigators, faculty, staff, and students using animals in teaching and in research to ensure that all animal use is in accordance with the highest ethical, humane, and scientific principles and complies with all regulations.

-The IACUC follows the three "R's" of animal use and promotes these rules on the Ross Vet campus as well as for all off-campus animal use affiliated with the university.
+The IACUC follows the principles of the three "R's" of animal use and promotes these principles on the Ross Vet campus as well as for all off-campus animal use affiliated with the university.

 Replace animal models with non-animal alternatives whenever possible.